Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Introduction

 We achieve these goals through platform-independent indirect RTT estimation.
-We generate an accurate estimate of RTT to the target based on the RTT to a machine that is located near the target in the network.
-The algorithm is designed to be interchangeable with the ping functionality, and it is easy to prototype since it can be built on top of the UNIX Traceroute program.

-In this paper, we describe how to perform indirect assessments of the target's RTT to generate a RTT estimate that is accurate enough for use in production systems.
-The RTT estimation algorithm leverages structural properties of internet routing and IP address block allocation patterns to achieve a close estimate.
-The critical insight in this paper is that the RTT to a machine at an IP address can be estimated with consistent accuracy without ever interacting with the machine.
+We generate an accurate estimate of RTT to the target based on the RTT to a machine located near the target in the network.
+The algorithm is interchangeable with the ping functionality and is easy to implement using the UNIX Traceroute program.
+Our indirect assessments of the target's RTT generate an RTT estimate that is accurate enough for use in production systems.
+The RTT estimation algorithm leverages structural properties of internet routing and IP address-block allocation patterns to achieve a close estimate.
+The crucial insight in this paper is that we can estimate the RTT to a machine with consistent accuracy without interacting with the machine.

 We have implemented ODIN, the front-running protection algorithm that uses indirect RTT estimates, as part of an open source P2P cryptocurrency trading client~\cite{exchangeunion}.
-However, ODIN and its RTT estimation algorithm are sufficiently general to be implementable in any language for any type of networked system.

-Overall, this paper describes the design of a tamper-resistant front-running protection algorithm for DEXs and makes the following contributions.
-First, a front-runner on the DEX cannot deceive ODIN's RTT estimation algorithm by modifying the machine that is being assessed or by DDoS of the last-hop router.
-Second, the RTT estimation algorithm is accurate despite never interacting directly with the target machine, which allows for stealthy measurement of RTT, as well as a way to estimate RTT to machines that are not reachable from the public internet.
-Finally, ODIN showcases the first RTT estimation algorithm designed for distributed systems operating in hostile environments and therefore enables the development of new kinds of distributed systems.
+However, ODIN and its RTT estimation algorithm are sufficiently general to be implementable in any language for any networked system.
+Overall, this paper describes the design of a tamper-resistant front-running protection algorithm for DEXs and makes the following contributions: \begin{itemize} \item A front-runner on the DEX cannot deceive ODIN's RTT estimation algorithm by modifying the assessed machine or by DDoS of the last-hop router. \item The RTT estimation algorithm is accurate despite never interacting directly with the target machine, which allows for stealthy measurement of RTT and a way to estimate RTT to machines that are not reachable from the public internet. \item ODIN showcases the first RTT estimation algorithm designed for distributed systems operating in hostile environments, enabling the development of new kinds of distributed systems. \end{itemize}